OSGConnect/IntegrateGlobusInsgihtlyDBs/README.md

 ## (5)  Clean the new users data with Open Refine package

 This step may be discarded if the update of insight.ly database was done in the past few dates.
-Because `Open Refine` works well if the list of users are in the order of hundreds.
+Because the clearn up of data with  `Open Refine` works well if the list of users are in the order of hundreds.
 Usually, the new users are in the order of tens for a weekly or bi-weekly basis.

 ## (6) Push the new users data to insight.ly